You’re invited to Typeforum 2024! 📣

 The results

-Cam says he has been “blown away” by the results of his typeform.
+Cam says he has been “blown away” by the results of his form.
 In the eight months before adding the quiz to the Game Quitters home page, they were averaging 365 new leads per month.
 In the eight month period after Cam put it front and center they average more than 1,700 new monthly email subscribers new email leads – a 370% increase in signups.

 “More importantly,” said Cam, “our quiz has helped more than 8,000 people learn important information about video game addiction.”